ramonpzg/rpg_content/docs/analytics/05_control_flow.md

 You have learned a great deal today and should be proud of your accomplishments.
 Let's recap what we have seen thus far.

-1. Doing something repeatadely is called a loop.
+1. Doing something repeatedly is called a loop.
 2. Creating logical conditions to evaluate different arguments, can be accomplished with if-then statements.
-3. Instead of writing code over and over again, we can put our code into functions for reusabiliy.
+3. Instead of writing code over and over again, we can put our code into functions for reusability.
 4. To ask the users of our programs to tell us things, we take advantage of the `input()` function.
 5. Jupyter lab will be our best friend for writing code.
 6. Git and GitHub will make sure we never lose our work.